If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

 Some Purple Harry’s Bike Cleaning products are manufactured in Great Britain, for example their bike floss, super sponge, bike maintenance spray, and chain lube.
 For other products check country of origin before buying – http://www.purpleharry.co.uk

-Bicycles are best kept inside, but that is not always possible.
-There’s some advice here in the Guardian about how to stop your cycle being stolen - tips I have heard include – always use a lock (or better still 2 different locks) and never use a cheap lock, make sure you don’t attach your bike to something that can easily be broken, moved or lifted off, leave it where there is good light, CCTV and lots of people if possible (remember even the busiest streets empty out eventually and watch out for deliberate flat tyres), lock the frame and wheels, remove accessories, and register your bike.
-More detailed bicycle security advice can be found here.
+Bicycles are best kept securely inside, but that is not always possible.
+There’s some advice here in the Guardian about how to stop your cycle being stolen – tips I have heard include – always use a lock (or better still 2 different locks; perhaps a D-lock and robust chain with padlock are ideal because thieves are less likely to carry the tools to break both locks) and never use a cheap lock (or a cable lock), make sure you don’t attach your bike to something that can easily be broken, moved or lifted off, leave it where there is good light, CCTV and lots of people if possible (remember even the busiest streets empty out eventually and watch out for deliberate flat tyres), lock the frame and wheels, remove accessories, and register and insure your bike.
+More detailed bicycle security advice can be found here on the Pragmasis website and here on the British Cycling website.

-Squire Snaplok (a carabiner shaped combination bicycle lock) and Squire wall / ground anchors are made in Britain.
-Only high end Squire products are made in the UK nowadays, with most Squire products being foreign made - http://www.squirelocks.co.uk
+Squire Snaplok (a carabiner shaped combination bicycle lock), Squire wall / ground anchors and some Squire padlocks are made in Britain.
+Only high end Squire products are made in the UK nowadays, with most Squire products being foreign made.
+British made Squire products are listed with a little Union Flag against the products details in their UK price list – http://www.squirelocks.co.uk

 Bulldog Security products are mostly made in the UK and include chains and ground anchors.
 These products are more aimed at motorbikes, caravans and trailers than bicycles – http://www.bulldogsecure.com

-Tklamp is a new product, a device is focused on locking the bike at the crank arm and chain stay, possible destined for release sometime soon and set to be made in the UK by the Man Group co-operative - http://www.man-group.co.uk
+Tklamp is a new product, a device is focused on locking the bike at the crank arm and chain stay, possibly destined for release sometime in 2014 and set to be made in the UK by the Man Group co-operative – http://www.man-group.co.uk

 For British made padlocks for chains, please see my section on padlocks.